UniMath/agda-unimath/src/synthetic-homotopy-theory/multivariable-loop-spaces.lagda.md

       ( map-retraction-right-mul-multivar-Ω a)
   is-retraction-map-retraction-right-mul-multivar-Ω a x =
     equational-reasoning
-    mul-multivar-Ω I∗ A∗ (mul-multivar-Ω I∗ A∗ x a) (inv-multivar-Ω I∗ A∗ a) ＝ mul-multivar-Ω I∗ A∗ x (mul-multivar-Ω I∗ A∗ a (inv-multivar-Ω I∗ A∗ a)) by associative-mul-multivar-Ω I∗ A∗ x a (inv-multivar-Ω I∗ A∗ a) ＝ mul-multivar-Ω I∗ A∗ x (refl-multivar-Ω I A∗) by ap (mul-multivar-Ω I∗ A∗ x) (right-inverse-law-mul-multivar-Ω I∗ A∗ a) ＝ x
+    mul-multivar-Ω I∗ A∗ (mul-multivar-Ω I∗ A∗ x a) (right-inv-multivar-Ω I∗ A∗ a) ＝ mul-multivar-Ω I∗ A∗ x (mul-multivar-Ω I∗ A∗ a (right-inv-multivar-Ω I∗ A∗ a)) by associative-mul-multivar-Ω I∗ A∗ x a (right-inv-multivar-Ω I∗ A∗ a) ＝ mul-multivar-Ω I∗ A∗ x (refl-multivar-Ω I A∗) by ap (mul-multivar-Ω I∗ A∗ x) (right-inverse-law-mul-multivar-Ω I∗ A∗ a) ＝ x